Sashimi: Serving

-Sashimi is often served early in a formal Japanese meal but it can also be served in a sashimi set meal, presented with rice and miso soup in separate bowls.
-Japanese chefs consider sashimi the finest dish in Japanese formal dining and recommend that it be eaten before other strong flavors affect the palate.
+Sashimi is often served early in a formal Japanese meal, but it can also be served as a sashimi set meal, presented with rice (ご飯) and miso soup (味噌汁) in separate bowls.
+Japanese chefs consider sashimi the finest dish in Japanese formal dining, and recommend eating it before other strong flavors affect the palate.

 The sliced seafood that composes the main ingredient is typically draped over a garnish.
 The typical garnish is Asian white radish, daikon, shredded into long thin strands, or single leaves of the herb shiso (perilla).
-Garnishes for sashimi are generally called tsuma and may also include slices of other raw vegetables, such as cucumbers and carrots, as well as seaweeds, flowers and leaves and stems of other plants.
+Garnishes for sashimi are generally called tsuma, and may also include slices of other raw vegetables, such as cucumbers and carrots, as well as seaweed, and the flowers and leaves and stems of other plants.

 Sashimi is popularly served with a dipping sauce (soy sauce) and condiments such as wasabi paste, grated fresh ginger, gari or pickled ginger, grated fresh garlic, or ponzu for meat sashimi, and such garnishes as shiso and shredded daikon radish.

 Wasabi paste is sometimes mixed directly into soy sauce as a dipping sauce, which is generally not done when eating sushi (which itself normally includes wasabi).
 A reputed motivation for serving wasabi with sashimi and also gari, besides its flavor, is killing harmful bacteria and parasites that could be present in raw seafood.

 Preparation

-To highlight the delicate flavor as well as for texture, the chef cuts fish into different thicknesses by variety of the fish, its age and by the season.
+To highlight the delicate flavor and texture, the chef cuts fish into different thicknesses depending on the fish's variety, age, and season.
 The hira-zukuri cut (literally 'flat slice'), is the standard cut for most sashimi.
 Typically this style of cut is the size of a domino and 3/8 in thick.
 Tuna, salmon, and kingfish are most commonly cut in this style.
-The usu-zukuri cut (literally 'thin slice'), is an extremely thin, diagonally cut slice that is mostly used to cut firm fish, such as bream, whiting, and flounder.
+The usu-zukuri cut (literally 'thin slice') is an extremely thin, diagonally cut slice that is mostly used to cut firm fish, such as bream, whiting, and flounder.
 The dimensions of this cut are usually 2 in long and 1/16 in wide.
-The kaku-zukuri cut (literally 'square slice'), is the style in which sashimi is cut into small cubes that are 3/4 in on each side.
-The ito-zukuri cut (literally 'thread slice'), is the style in which the fish is cut into fine strips, less than 1/16 in in diameter.
-The fish typically cut with the ito-zukuri style include garfish and squid; squid dish prepared in ito-zukuri is also called ika sōmen and is dipped in dashi or men-tsuyu like eating sōmen noodle.
+The kaku-zukuri cut (literally 'square slice') is the style in which sashimi is cut into small cubes that are 3/4 in on each side.
+The ito-zukuri cut (literally 'thread slice') is the style in which the fish is cut into fine strips, less than 1/16 in in diameter.
+The fish typically cut with the ito-zukuri style include garfish and squid; squid dish prepared in ito-zukuri is also called ika sōmen and is dipped in dashi or men-tsuyu, in the same way as sōmen (white flour noodles).